 We couldn't resist a comment on the recent election.
 Generally we keep Pulp Intl. a politics-lite zone, but every once in a while a book cover or movie pushes us in that direction, and today's has done that.
 Out here in the reality based world here's what the facts show: there haven't been even a hundred verified cases of voter impersonation in the U.S. since the year 2000, and of course impersonation is the only type of fraud the voter ID laws so many conservative lawmakers are pushing would prevent.
-So when a law is designed to stop a handful of lawbreakers (thirty-one in fifteen years according to one extensive study) at cost of the rights of millions of people, we can safely call these laws attempts to suppress the vote.
+So when a law is designed to stop a handful of lawbreakers (thirty-one in fifteen years according to one extensive study, which statistically is almost 0%) at cost of the rights of millions of people, we can safely call these laws attempts to suppress the vote.
 At least, in the real world we can do that.

 That's our missive from the factual universe, to be heeded or ignored as you please.
 Stiffs Don't Vote has nothing to do with any of that, not directly, anyway.
 There's a crooked political campaign involved, but the story actually deals with an axe murder investigated by the heroes Humphrey Campbell and Oscar Morgan.
 The book was originally titled Forty Whacks, referencing the famed Lizzie Borden rhyme, and the murder in the story constantly makes the protagonists think of Borden.
-The copyright on this Bantam edition is 1947, and the unusual cover art was painted by Hy Ruben, who we've never featured before, but will again, if this is any indication of his talent.
+The copyright on this Bantam edition is 1947, and the unusual cover art was painted by Hy Rubin, who we've never featured before, but will again, if this is any indication of his talent.
 We'll see what we can dig up.

 Above and below are assorted covers featuring yet another fun mid-century paperback art motif—the looming or threatening shadow.
 The covers are by the usual suspects—Rader, Phillips, Gross, Caroselli, Nik, as well as by artists whose work you see less often, such as Tony Carter’s brilliant cover for And Turned to Clay.
 That's actually a dust jacket, rather than a paperback front, but we couldn't leave it out.
 You’ll also notice French publishers really liked this theme.
 We’ll doubtless come across more, and as we do we’ll add to the collection.
 This is true of all our cover collections.
 For instance, our post featuring the Eiffel Tower has grown from fifteen to twenty-two examples, and our group of fronts with syringes has swelled from thirteen to twenty-six images.
 We have

-twenty-four twenty-eight—see what we mean?—more shadow covers below, and thanks to all original uploaders. |
+twenty-four twenty-six—see what we mean?—more shadow covers below, and thanks to all original uploaders. |